Joseph M. Olimpi, Esq.

 In 2015, Joe was appointed by Justice Deborah Todd to the Pennsylvania Supreme Court’s Advisory Council on Elder Justice and the Courts.

 Joe earned his undergraduate degree from Mansfield University of Pennsylvania and his Juris Doctor degree from the University of Tulsa Law School.
-He is a member of the Beaver County Bar Association and Pennsylvania Bar Association as well as the Pennsylvania Association of Elder Law Attorneys and the National Academy of Elder Law Attorneys.
+He is a member of the Beaver County Bar Association and Pennsylvania Bar Association.
 In 2000-2001, he served as president of the Beaver County Bar Association.
 He is also a founding Board Member, along with his partner, Stephanie, of River Communities Fiduciary Services, Inc. Joe, along with Stephanie and Michelle, is a notary public.

 Joe resides in Sewickley with his wife and son.
 He manages to find time to be actively involved with Boy Scout Troop 243 and participates in backpacking, camping, and biking.
 He enjoys traveling and visiting his daughter, son-in-law and grandson in California.